nodemasterpro/deploy-node-berachain/README.md

 ```
 sudo systemctl stop aleo-client
 ```
-or
+then
 ```
 sudo systemctl stop aleo-prover
 ```
 ## Step 5: Viewing Logs
 To view the logs for the Aleo client or prover:

+Logs aleo client:
 ```
 journalctl -u aleo-client -f -o cat
 ```
-or
+Logs aleo prover:
 ```
 journalctl -u aleo-prover -f -o cat
 ```
 ## Additional Note
-After installation or update, the Aleo account keys are stored in {{ ansible_env.HOME }}/aleo/account_new.txt.
+After installation or update, the Aleo account keys are stored in /root/aleo/account_new.txt.
 Please ensure to check this location for your keys.